Centaur Technology Logo

 The delay switch control the delay between separation and deployment of the parachute (in the case of retarded fall.
 The options we have are G (0.3 s deployment delay), H (0.6s delay), and J (1.6s delay).
 In the case of a laydown delivery, this switch also controls the delayed detonation time.

 The three numeric switches at the bottom, together with the swich right above them and the T-handle are used to initiate "command disable".
 This option will perform a "non-violent" function within the nuclear explosive component that disables the device from being able to detonate.
 This disablement can only be undone at the bomb assembly facility.
 The existance of a command disable function is publically documented, but the details of how it functions are highly classified.
-An obvious hypothesis is that disablement is caussed by a unreversable switch (possibly an explosive switch) severing the bomb's power input.
-The mechanism nmust be inside the sealed exclusion region of the bomb or else it could be undone easily.
+An obvious hypothesis is that disablement is caused by a unreversable switch (possibly an explosive switch) severing the bomb's power input.
+Another likely possibility is that a small explosive charge destroys critical triggering components.
+The mechanism must be inside the sealed exclusion region of the bomb or else it could be undone easily.

 Note that there are two more options on the N/DI switch: "CC" and "R".
 I have no documentation as to what these two other function are but a good guess as to R is "render safe procedure" which returns bomb to a safe (e.g., before pre-arming) condition.
 CC is likely used for changing the 3-digit code.
 It can be selected using the same 1-1-1 code, but setting CC appears to lock the code wheels.